MicrosoftDocs/ATADocs/ATPDocs/deploy/role-groups.md

 ms.topic: conceptual
 ---

-# Microsoft Defender for Identity roles and permissions
+# What are Defender for Identity roles and permissions?

 Microsoft Defender for Identity uses Microsoft 365's role-based access control (RBAC) to manage your user access, so that you can safeguard your data according to your organization's specific security and compliance needs.